perebaj/perebaj.github.io/source/_posts/Optmizing-ML-models-using-threads-C-and-reducing-the-tail-at-scale-network.md

 What is possible to see in the images above is that the time spent to load the pickle file was the bottleneck of the pipeline, but we just pay the biggest time in the first call of the function.
 The next calls are faster because the container is already loaded and the pickle file is in memory.

-Based on this information, I decided to load all the models using pool threads and do all of that in the same container.
+Based on this information, I decided to load all the models using **ThreadPool** and do all of that in the same container.
 Using this approach, I was able to reduce the time spent to load the pickle file and make the prediction.
 The results are below:

 Here is the markdown table with the provided data for `LOGISTIC_TYPE_1_MODEL`: